Nick Ahmed Player Props: Diamondbacks vs. Angels

-The Arizona Diamondbacks, including Nick Ahmed and his .419 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starter Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 10:07 PM ET.
+The Arizona Diamondbacks, including Nick Ahmed and his .382 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starting pitcher Reid Detmers and the Los Angeles Angels at Angel Stadium of Anaheim, Sunday at 4:07 PM ET.

-In his previous game, he went 1-for-3 with a double against the Rays.

 Nick Ahmed Game Info & Props vs. the Angels